SAFE-Stack/docs/docs/components/component-elmish.md

 Elmish is a library for building single page applications in F#, following the [model-view-update](https://guide.elm-lang.org/architecture/) architecture made famous by [Elm](http://elm-lang.org).

-> The following diagram is a simplified, high-level view of the MVU pattern. `Model` in this case refers to your application's state, with `Update` and `View` the two functions that handle the flow of messaging.
+> The following diagram is a simplified, high-level view of the MVU pattern. `Model` in this case refers to your application's state, with `Update` and `View` asthe two functions that handle the flow of messaging.
 If you wish to read more, we also recommend reading the excellent [Elmish Book](https://zaid-ajaj.github.io/the-elmish-book/#/chapters/elm/the-architecture).

 ```mermaid
 stateDiagram-v2